fire1/WaterSystem/readme.md

 6. **Fault Detection:** The system incorporates fault detection mechanisms to identify and alert users about any anomalies or malfunctions, ensuring a reliable and resilient operation.

+### <a name="specific-periods"></a> Specific Periods

+The system utilizes a Real-Time Clock (RTC) module to intelligently schedule pump operations during specific periods of the day, days of the week, and even across different seasons.
+By integrating time-based control, the WaterSystem ensures efficient water management aligned with user-defined schedules.
+This feature enhances the system's adaptability to varying water needs and contributes to overall resource optimization.

 ## Potential Components